What is the student project?

 ‘Motor racing has always been a big interest of mine, in particular MotoGP which has been the reason I chose to study maths and physics at A-level as well as pursue a degree in Motorsport Engineering.

-Working for Wigley Racing has allowed me to find out what it’s like to work inside a motorsport paddock.
+Working for Wigley Racing has allowed me to find out what it’s like to work inside a motorsport paddock & stand out from other graduates.
 I’ve gained value event experience and understanding of how a British Supersport team operates.

 My current role within the team mainly focuses on maintenance and preparation of the bikes along with making sure they’re ready for each track session.
 I’m interested to learn how the setup of the bike can be altered to respond to rider feedback and telemetry data.